egconley/auth0-java-spring-security-quickstart/README.md

 - [Java](https://www.java.com/en/)
 - [Spring Security](https://www.java.com/en/)

-## Notes
-I initialized the project with the [Spring Initializr](https://start.spring.io/) and then copied over the code in src from the  All of the code in src was copied over from [Auth0 Integration Samples for Java Spring Security MVC](https://github.com/auth0-samples/auth0-spring-security-mvc-sample).
-As such, the build.gradle file is similar, but not exactly the same as the tutorial.

 ## Getting Up and Running
 1. Clone this repo down to your local machine.
 2. Open the project in IntelliJ.